github/developer.github.com/content/changes/2014-06-19-the-github-enterprise-api-documentation-has-a-new-home.md

 ---
 kind: change
-title: The GitHub Enterprise API documentation has a new home
+title: The GitHub Enterprise API documentation has a new home!
 created_at: 2014-06-19
 author_name: gjtorikian
 ---